DISA Joint Operations Center holds change of command ceremony

 The Defense Information Systems Agency Joint Operations Center conducted a change of command ceremony, Sept.
-14, at DISA Headquarters on Fort Meade, Maryland.
+14, at DISA Headquarters.

+Navy Capt.
+Rick Larson assumed command of the DJOC from Navy Capt.
+Matthew Labert during the ceremony.

+DISA Director and Commander JFHQ-DODIN Navy Vice Adm.
+Nancy A. Norton hosted the ceremony where physical distancing was maintained.

 |Date Taken: